Poddyman0/CS50-problem-set-7-SQL-movies/README.md

   <li><strong>Collaborations:</strong> I found movies featuring collaborations between specific actors, like Bradley Cooper and Jennifer Lawrence.</li>
   <li><strong>Exclusive Lists:</strong> I created exclusive lists of people who starred in movies with Kevin Bacon, ensuring Kevin Bacon himself was excluded from the results.</li>
 </ul>
+Now type

+cd movies
+followed by Enter to move yourself into (i.e., open) that directory.
+Your prompt should now resemble the below.

+movies/ $
+Execute ls by itself, and you should see 13 .sql files, as well as movies.db.

+If you run into any trouble, follow these same steps again and see if you can determine where you went wrong!